TeamAtomicMedia/NetMock-iOS/Readme.md

 ### Providing alternative status codes

-You may provide alternative responses for different status codes:
+You may provide alternative responses for different status codes with a divider of "\n---" between them:

 `ExampleGETAPI.nm`
 ```